chrony compared to other programs

 Only by the source code.
 See cmdmon.c (

 Note that this protocol is not compatible with the mode 6 or mode 7 protocol

 5.1.
 What is the real-time clock (RTC)?

 This is the clock which keeps the time even when your computer is turned off.
-It is used to initialize the system clock on boot.
-It normally doesn’t drift more than few seconds per day.
+It is used to initialise the system clock on boot.
+It normally does not drift more than few seconds per day.

 There are two approaches how